anon-blue/anon.blue/README.txt

-                                                               ggggggggggggggggg
-gggggggggggggggggggggggggggggggggggggggg HUMANITY BROKE IT
+FOR ONE SECOND I HAD THE IMPRESSION THAT HUMANITY BROKE IT